pablo300p/Data_challenge/README.md

 ## Build API
 1. Create an API(flask) that will connect to the databse to make request [POST, GET, PUT]
 2. This API will accept dictionary info appedn to the database.

+## Build Docker Container
+1. Create a docker container that will support our api and and the database

 # Part 2